teamrabu/rabu-schedule/readme.md

 Rabu Schedule is a tool for collaborative product scheduling with the goal of creating exemplary customer relationships.
 For more information, see the [Team Rabu website](http://www.teamrabu.com).

 This early release of Rabu Schedule is for people interested in getting their hands dirty.
-It has many limitations (details below) and insufficient documentation.
+It has many limitations (details below) and very little documentation.

 Finding your way around